FlyingLights/FlyingLights/Heli System/README.md

-# On the helicopter

 ### Flyinglights_Receiver.ino
-This code runs on a Feather M0 LORA board that receives radio data and drives the onboard RGB LEDs.
+This is the code that runs on a Feather M0 LORA board.
+It receives radio data from the ground control system and drives the onboard RGB LEDs.